bitmark-inc/docs/pages/register-and-control-data/share-rights.md

 ### Initializing a share swap

-To initialize a swap of shares using the Bitcoin-CLI:
+To initialize a swap of shares using the Bitmark CLI:

   ```shell
     $ bitmark-cli -n <network> -i <sender identity> \